 - Theatre design.
 Our theatres are designed to optimize efficiencies at the concession stands, which include multiple service stations to facilitate serving more customers quicker.
 We strategically place large concession stands within theatres to heighten visibility, reduce the length of concession lines, and improve traffic flow around the concession stands.
 Century's concession areas are designed as individual stations which allow customers to select their choice of refreshments and proceed to the cash register.
 This design permits efficient service, enhanced choice and superior visibility of concession items.
 As we continue to integrate Century into our operations, we will evaluate this concession design against our historical design to determine the most optimum layout. - Cost control.
 We negotiate prices for concession supplies directly with concession vendors and manufacturers to obtain bulk rates.
 Concession supplies are distributed through a national distribution network.
-The concession distributor supplies and distributes inventory to the theatres, which place volume orders directly with the vendors to replenish stock.
-The concession distributor is paid a percentage fee for warehousing and delivery of concession goods on a weekly basis.
+The concession distributor supplies and distributor is paid a percentage fee for warehousing and delivery of concession goods on a weekly basis.